 - Negative result.
 This means that you likely weren't infected with the COVID-19 virus.
 But a false-negative test result could happen depending on the timing and quality of the test sample.
 Even if you test negative, you could become infected in the future, so it's important to follow guidelines for social distancing, face mask use and hand-washing to avoid potential spread.
 Your doctor may recommend repeat testing if you continue to have symptoms.

 If you test positive for the COVID-19 virus — or your doctor suspects that you have the virus but you don't have test results yet — you may be asked to participate in contact tracing.
 Contact tracing plays a key role in limiting the spread of infectious diseases.
 The sooner contact tracing starts, the more effective it is in limiting virus spread.

 To begin, you provide a list of people you had close contact with during the time you may have been contagious.
 Public health workers then get in touch with those close contacts to let them know about the exposure and their potential for being infected.
 Your identity is protected during this exchange of information.

 The contact tracing team provides information on what close contacts can do to minimize the risk of spreading the virus.
-Steps may include getting a COVID-19 test, staying at home in quarantine for 14 days after the exposure, learning about signs and symptoms, and taking other precautions.
+Steps may include getting a COVID-19 test, staying at home and away from others — called quarantine — for 14 days after the exposure, learning about signs and symptoms, and taking other precautions.

 探索 Mayo Clinic 的研究 测试新的治疗、干预与检查方法，旨在预防、检测、治疗或控制这种疾病。